Megscammell/METOD-Algorithm/README.md

 ## Examples

-Examples of the METOD algorithm applied with two different objective functions are available as Jupyter notebooks and Python scripts.
-All examples can be found in https://github.com/Megscammell/METOD-Algorithm/tree/master/Examples.
-Jupyter notebook examples provide a user friendly interface, with details on running the METOD algorithm for two different objective functions.
+Examples of the METOD Algorithm applied with two different objective functions are available as Jupyter notebooks and Python scripts.
+All examples can be found at https://github.com/Megscammell/METOD-Algorithm/tree/master/Examples.
 All examples have an intuitive layout and structure, which can be easily followed.